Skip to content

 Nobody looked for it.
 Not because my parents were negligent.
 They were attentive.
 But in the early 2000s, ADHD barely existed in the vocabulary of teachers and doctors in my country.
 It was an American thing.
 A thing for hyperactive kids running around.
 And I was not running around.
 I was daydreaming.

 The predominantly inattentive type of ADHD, the one I have, is the quietest.
 You do not bother anyone.
 You space out.
 You lose your things.
 You forget instructions.
 But you are calm, so nobody worries.
 They just tell you to try harder.
+If you want a concrete picture of what those signs look like, I listed them in detail in the page on adult ADHD symptoms.

 I compensated.
 I was smart, which helped.
 I could understand a lesson in five minutes and spend the rest of the hour drawing.
 I caught up the night before on what I had not done in three weeks.
 The school system, with its final exams rather than continuous assessment, let me slip through the cracks.
 Until it stopped working.
+It is the classic story of undiagnosed ADHD in adults.

 What happens at the first appointment?